 Associate in Applied Science Degree

-Download PDFThis program prepares students to enter the workforce as civil engineering technicians (or related positions) or transfer to a higher education institution.
+This program prepares students to enter the workforce as civil engineering technicians or related positions.
 Coursework addresses the planning, design, and construction phase of civil engineering projects including aspects such as highway design, soil mechanics, material strength, steel & reinforced concrete design, hydraulics, hydrology, and construction management.
 Instruction occurs in the classroom, field, and laboratory settings.
 The program includes the use of MicroStation and Civil3D, the CAD platforms most widely used in the civil engineering field.
 A Capstone project with a service-learning component is completed using knowledge gained in the program.
 The Civil Engineering Technology Program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.

 Program Educational Objectives: